ASHISH336/Bankist-Web-App/README.md

 # Bankist-Web-App

-A web app with fetures like login,trasfer money,requesting loan,delete account,and local date and
+A web app with fetures like login,trasfer money,requesting loan,delete account,and local date and number format

 ## Features:-